 - 1 percent of women reported being raped or seriously sexually assaulted in the workplace.

-- However, over 80 percent of women did not report their incidents to their employers, fearing that they would harm their work relationships, not be taken seriously, or even be let go from their positions.
+- However, over 80 percent of women did not report their incidents to their employers.
+They feared they would harm their work relationships, not be taken seriously, or even be let go from their positions.

 Fortunately, more and more women are beginning to come forward with their cases of sexual abuse.
 According to police statistics, the number of women reporting incidents of sexual abuse in New York City increased by 8.4 percent.
 Thanks to changing social norms, more victims of sexual abuse are rightfully seeking justice.

 No one should have to worry about being subjected to sexual abuse within the workplace.
 If you or someone you know has suffered the physical, emotional, and financial impact of being abused at work, you have every right to seek justice.
-At Hach & Rose, LLP, our experienced team of New York sex abuse lawyers has extensive experience helping victims of sexual abuse and will do everything in their power to get justice for you.
-Call us at (212) 779-0057 to schedule a free, confidential consultation with us today.
+At Hach & Rose, LLP, our experienced team of New York sex abuse lawyers has extensive experience helping victims of sexual abuse.
+We will do everything in our power to get justice for you.
+Call us at (212) 779-0057 to schedule a free, confidential consultation today.